-If you can’t seem to get over a significant event, don’t blame and punish yourself.
-All human beings experience intense stress from events that involve a serious injury, threat to personal safety, betrayal, or even witnessing others go through a disaster.
+If you cannot seem to get over a significant event, do not blame and punish yourself.
+All human beings experience intense stress from events that involve serious injury, threat to personal safety, betrayal, or secondary trauma (witnessing others experience serious injury).

 Normal stress reactions may include the following symptoms (this list is representative, not exhaustive):

 Normal stress reactions generally decrease as time passes.
 If you experienced a traumatic event more than a month ago and are still experiencing these things, you may be suffering from Post-Traumatic Stress Disorder (PTSD).

 Many types of traumatic events can result in PTSD: military combat, physical or sexual assault, serious accidents, childhood physical or sexual abuse, terrorist attacks, and natural disasters (fire, tornado, hurricane, flood, or earthquake).
 Not everyone who experiences an event like these will develop PTSD.

 Whether or not you develop PTSD depends on many things including:

 Only a trained mental health professional can determine whether you have PTSD.
 Regardless of the clinical name for what you are experiencing, if you are suffering, help is available.
 If you have experienced a traumatic event and are having trouble dealing with it – if you simply cannot stop thinking about it, if you cannot “shake” the emotional impact of it, if you continue to live in fear, or if your life seems to be “on hold” or “stuck” because of the event – counseling can help.